There are many creative ways to treat the secondary effects of a traumatic brain injury (TBI). One effective method is through art therapy.

 Art Therapy for TBI Recovery

-Art therapy for brain injury patients is a personalized therapy approach that helps strengthen cognitive function.
+Art therapy for brain injury patients is a personalized therapy approach that can help strengthen cognitive function and emotional resilience.

 The great thing about art therapy is that it engages both the right and left hemispheres of the brain.
-In fact, in a recent MRI study, researchers found that art activates both parietal lobes, the part of the brain that controls your depth perception and reasoning.
+In fact, in a recent study, researchers found that art, specifically drawing, activates multiple areas in each hemisphere.

 This has huge implications for brain injury patients, since one of the main goals in TBI recovery is to stimulate the brain and activate neuroplasticity, the brain’s natural mechanism for healing itself.

-The more you stimulate the brain, the more the brain forms neural pathways that repair the damage done to it.
-This means art can literally heal your brain.
+The more you stimulate the brain, the more the brain can form and strengthen neural pathways that repair the damage done to it.
+This means creating art can literally help heal your brain.

 Besides the fact that art therapy activates neuroplasticity, there are many other benefits that it offers for brain injury patients.
 We’ll look at those in the section below.